Kometa-Team/Kometa/docs/defaults/chart/tautulli.md

 # Tautulli Chart Default Metadata File

-The `- pmm: chart/tautulli` Metadata File is used to dynamically create collections based on Tautulli/Plex Charts.
+The `- pmm: chart/tautulli` Metadata File is used to create collections based on Tautulli/Plex Charts.

 Example Collections Created: